jedhabush/English_Morse__Morse_English-Translator/README.md

 - DOM manipulation

 ### Challenges
 - Although , the project MVP was straight forward yet , I wanted to challange myself and add a cool feature that I considered to be crusial which is the ability to listen to Morse code.
-Morse code are usually audible.
+Morse codes are usually audible.
 The challange was to produce an audio when the button is pressed.
 I made an extensive reasearch on how to utilize the audio feature in JS and I managed to tweak the code in order to achieve the intended purpose.

 ## Futrue Improvements
 - Fix and enhance user interface